 My son’s life comprised college, work and little else, so I began praying that God would give him a wife.
 Falling in love would strengthen his incentive to do well, I reasoned.
 A girlfriend would help him with his studies, and when he graduated, they could marry.

 I didn’t expect God to answer so soon.
 Two months after I started praying, my son sat me down for a serious talk.
 He had met a girl that he liked, but wasn’t sure about pursuing a relationship because of “the baby.”
 I summoned up all the wisdom I could muster and advised him not to penalize the woman because she had a child.
 If he liked her, he should get to know her before he made judgments about her and her baby.
-To make a long story short, he proposed on Valentine’s Day and married the following December.
+To make a long story short, he proposed on Valentine’s Day and they married the following December.

 Once again, I summoned up all the wisdom I could muster and proposed several things for my son to consider.
 “Wait until you finish college,” I urged, “you can both save money for two years and then get married.”

 My son and his wife searched for a house.
 “God, please give them wisdom and direction,” I prayed.
 My son applied for a better position at work.
 They turned him down.
 Undaunted, he continued looking for a house.
 I prayed more.
 He found a house.
 I prayed for God’s will.
 The mortgage company approved the loan.
 How could they approve that much money to someone who makes a third of his father’s salary?
 I prayed daily for God to help my son financially.

 My husband and I helped my son move into his new house.
 The following Monday, a district manager at his place of employment fired him for a minor offense that deserved little more than a reprimand.
 The local manager, disgusted with the district manager’s decision, argued to no avail that my son was one of the best employees they had ever had.
 My son waited a week to tell me what had happened.
 He didn’t want me to worry.
 Too late!
 I started worrying before he married.